-Chia seeds, originally grown in Mexico, have long been valued for their medicinal and nutritional values.
+Chia seeds health benefits are not only numerous, but are also too important to ignore.
+Originally grown in Mexico, chia seeds have long been valued for their medicinal and nutritional values.
 In fact, they were once even used as currency.
 And Aztec warriors ate chia seeds to give them energy and endurance.
 To be sure, when it comes to nutrition, these little seeds pack quite the powerful punch.
+There are also multiple ways you can eat these nutritional powerhouses.
+For example, you can soak them in a nut milk to make a pudding.
+You can also sprinkle them on cereal or put them into smoothies.
 Aside from energy boosts, chia seeds health benefits include improving digestive health, treating diabetes, and protecting the heart.
 But there is much more this little seed can do.
 There are also a couple of side effects to consider.
 You’ll find chia seeds side effects stated at the end of this article.
 First, let’s take a look at the health benefits chia seeds can offer.

 Here are 9 chia seeds health benefits: